fixie-ai/ai-jsx/packages/docs/docs/tutorial/part4-docsqa.md

 and the _text embedding_ representing the chunk is computed.
 (For more details on text embeddings, check out the [OpenAI text embeddings API docs](https://platform.openai.com/docs/guides/embeddings).)
 The text embedding is a multidimensional vector, calculated by the LLM, representing the semantic content of the chunk.
 A _corpus_ consists of a set of document chunks and their corresponding embedding vectors.
+For a more detailed explanation of how a corpus is prepared and used, see the guide [DocsQA: Grounding Answers with a Source of Truth](https://docs.ai-jsx.com/guides/docsqa#overview).

 When a question is posed to the corpus, we first pass the question to the LLM and extract its own embedding vector.
 The chunks with the highest cosine similarity to the question